-The 2013 CIIP Application is available now.
-Completed applications are due on December 27th, 2012.
+The deadline for submitting the 2014 CIIP Application has passed and the application is closed.
 Applications will be reviewed and selected first-round candidates will be invited for an interview by the Center for Social Concern staff in February.
 Interns will be selected and notified by the end of March.
 Candidates will be asked to identify their preferred interest areas for placement and interns will be placed by the Coordinator of the program based on skills and interests with a community partner in Baltimore City.

 2013 CIIP Student Representatives

 The following students have participated in past CIIP cohorts and have volunteered to answer any questions you have about the CIIP experience.

 Major: Global Environmental Change and Sustainability, Public Health Studies

 Internship Site:Community Greening Resource Network

 “CIIP allowed me to explore the academic interests and apply the skills that I have developed in the classroom in the real world.
 I have been exposed to the different challenges that non-profits and city governments encounter when working together to find solutions to problems pertaining to food access and community greening.
 Through CIIP, I have a better understanding of how cities can become more environmentally sustainable, and the resources needed to do so.”

 “I had a great experience working at the Baltimore City Health Department - Mi Espacio Program!
 I was thrown right into a leadership position and was given a lot of responsibility, but this challenge helped me to grow in various ways!
 I worked on my Spanish and performed in various ways in the program from translator to stand in direction to food coordinator.
 Also, the greater CIIP community was an amazing resource to have as we shared experiences and learned from one another and engaged in self-reflection!”